Pittsburgh Steelers: Fanbase

 The Terrible Towel has been described by the Associated Press as "arguably the best-known fan symbol of any major pro sports team".
 Conceived of by broadcaster Myron Cope in 1975, the towel's rights have since been given to the Allegheny Valley School in Coraopolis, which cares for over 900 people with intellectual disability and physical disabilities, including Cope's autistic son.
 Since 1996, proceeds from the Terrible Towel have helped raise more than $2.5 million for the school.

 Fight songs

 The Steelers have no official fight song, but many fan versions of "Steelers Polka" (a parody of "Pennsylvania Polka") by ethnic singer Jimmy Pol, both originating in the 1970s, have been recorded.
 Since 1994, the song "Here We Go" by local singer Roger Wood has been popular among fans.
 Since 2002, the 1979 Styx song "Renegade" is played near the end of the third quarter or the start of the fourth quarter at the start of a defensive stand to rally the crowd, featuring a compilation of recent Steelers defensive highlights.
 Another song from hometown rapper Wiz Khalifa, "Black and Yellow", which is an ode to growing up in Pittsburgh, is also a standard part of the Steelers home game experience.

 Cheerleaders

 The Steelers were the first NFL team to have a cheerleading squad.
 Known as the Steelerettes, their run lasted only from 1961 to 1969.
+The Steelerettes were shut down due to owner Art Rooney wanting to focus more on game presentation and promote traditional values.
+The franchise has not had cheerleaders since the Steelerettes folded, one of seven NFL teams without them.